skysheng7/AI_bias_in_farming/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, apply the quality assurance tools and check that your changes pass our test suite.
-This is all included with tox

-    ```shell
-    hatch run test:run
-    ```

-6. Commit your changes and push your branch to GitHub.
+4. Commit your changes and push your branch to GitHub.
 Please use [semantic commit messages](https://www.conventionalcommits.org/).

     ```shell